Information for family dispute resolution practitioners

 This page contains general information for accredited family dispute resolution (FDR) practitioners about ongoing obligations and provides useful resources and tools.

-If you are looking for information on how to become a FDR practitioner visit the Becoming a family dispute resolution practitioner page.
+If you are looking for information on how to become an FDR practitioner, visit the Becoming a family dispute resolution practitioner page.

-More information about services and advice for families is available at the Family dispute resolution website.
+For more information about services and advice for families, visit the Family Relationship Online website.